 - Gamification will evolve.
 If our understanding of gamification doesn’t evolve with it, it will become outdated.
-An outdated understanding of its capabilities will limit its potential and we mustn’t let this happen.
+An outdated understanding of its capabilities will limit its potential.
+We mustn’t let this happen.

 - The surge in technological innovation will lead to an explosion in new expressions of gamification.

 - Further academic research into gamification is essential to its evolution.
-It will open up new ways to apply the principles of gamification and provide scientific rigour to gamification practice.
+It will open up new ways to apply the principles of gamification.
+It will also provide scientific rigour to gamification practice.

 This report emphasises the potential of gamification to transform behaviour, business and even society.
 Here’s what we have in store…

-Gamification may have only received its name in 2002, but the practice of making everyday tasks fun by making them game-like has been around for millennia.
+Gamification may have only received its name in 2002.
+However, the practice of making everyday tasks fun by making them game-like has been around for millennia.

 In the past five years, gamification has changed more than it did in the 1,000 years preceding them.
-What was once the simple (but powerfully effective) practice of applying mechanics like points, badges and leaderboards to everyday tasks has become something extraordinary.
+The standard ( yet still effective!) practice is to apply game mechanics such as points, badges and leaderboards.
+But now, it is increasingly becoming something extraordinary.

 Meet the Experts

 Craig Mills: Craig was the Learning Manager at GAME, the UK’s largest video games retailer.
-His passion for gamification is undeniable and his expertise helped GAME deliver gamified training to thousands of employees, winning loads of awards along the way.
+His passion for gamification is undeniable.
+His expertise helped GAME deliver gamified training to thousands of employees, winning loads of awards along the way.

-Vasilis Gkogkidis: Vasilis is a gamification trainer working for GAMIFICATION+ LTD; organiser of Gamification Europe; Lego Serious Play facilitator and a PhD researcher at the University of Sussex where he researches gamification, innovation and crowdsourcing.
+Vasilis Gkogkidis: Vasilis is a gamification trainer working for GAMIFICATION+ LTD. Secondly, he is an organiser of Gamification Europe and a Lego Serious Play facilitator.
+He is also a PhD researcher at the University of Sussex where he researches gamification, innovation and crowdsourcing.

-Rob Alvarez: Rob, AKA Professor Game, is an expert, speaker and advocate for the use of gamification in education.
-He’s the creator and host of the Professor Game podcast and works at IE Business School Publishing.
+Rob Alvarez: Rob, AKA Professor Game is an expert, speaker and advocate for the use of gamification in education.
+He’s the creator and host of the Professor Game podcast.
+In addition, he works at IE Business School Publishing.
 His focus is on interactive and engaging learning experiences.

 Juliette Denny: Juliette Denny is the Ideologist in Chief of Growth Engineering.
-She’s also a GamFed member, a world-renowned speaker and an industry pioneer.
-Her thought leadership approach wages war on dull online learning, with gamification being the #1 weapon in her arsenal.
+She’s also a GameFed member, a world-renowned speaker and an industry pioneer.
+Her thought leadership approach wages war on dull online learning.
+In fact, gamification is the #1 weapon in her arsenal.